blackberry/OpenCV/modules/calib3d/doc/camera_calibration_and_3d_reconstruction.rst

 .. ocv:function:: void computeCorrespondEpilines( InputArray points, int whichImage, InputArray F, OutputArray lines )

-.. ocv:cfunction:: void cvComputeCorrespondEpilines( const CvMat* points, int whichImage, const CvMat* F, CvMat* lines)
+.. ocv:cfunction:: void cvComputeCorrespondEpilines( const CvMat* points, int which_image, const CvMat* fundamental_matrix, CvMat* correspondent_lines )

 .. ocv:pyoldfunction:: cv.ComputeCorrespondEpilines(points, whichImage, F, lines) -> None

     :param points: Input points.  :math:`N \times 1`  or  :math:`1 \times N`  matrix of type  ``CV_32FC2``  or  ``vector<Point2f>`` .

     :param whichImage: Index of the image (1 or 2) that contains the  ``points`` .

     :param F: Fundamental matrix that can be estimated using  :ocv:func:`findFundamentalMat`         or  :ocv:func:`stereoRectify` .

     :param lines: Output vector of the epipolar lines corresponding to the points in the other image.
 Each line :math:`ax + by + c=0`  is encoded by 3 numbers  :math:`(a, b, c)` .

 For every point in one of the two images of a stereo pair, the function finds the equation of the corresponding epipolar line in the other image.